Israeli hostage deal protests: 2025

 That evening, another significant protest unfolded at Metzudat Ze'ev, the Likud party headquarters in Tel Aviv.
 Dozens of demonstrators breached the building, reaching the 11th floor where Prime Minister Benjamin Netanyahu's office is located, and chained themselves to staircase railings.
 They demanded a ceasefire and a stop to the war, along with a call for an hostage deal.

 On 31 May, right before Shavuot, Israelis held rallies nationwide to demand a ceasefire and hostage release deal amidst diplomatic efforts from the United States to reach a ceasefire between Israel and Hamas.

-August 2025 - Second strike

 Throughout the start of August 2025, tens of thousands of Israelis demonstrated in multiple locations across the country.
 13 people arrested at Tel Aviv, and a water cannon was deployed.